 You should incorporate bright colors into your overall outfit such as choosing a neon green bicycle helmet or a pair of fluorescent orange shoe covers.

-Along with wearing bright colors, you can practice “defensive cycling” behavior such as making eye contact with drivers, signaling before turns and avoiding distractions by refraining from use of ear buds and or cell phones.
+Along with wearing bright colors, you can practice “defensive cycling” behavior, such as making eye contact with drivers, signaling before turns, and avoiding distractions by refraining from the use of earbuds and or cell phones.

-Should Cyclists in Austin Use Reflectors and Lighting Gear?
+Should Cyclists in Austin Use Reflectors and Front and Rear Lights?

 However, use caution in selecting the number of lumens.
 While having a bright light is essential to you and your bike’s visibility, you need to avoid going too far and actually blinding approaching drivers.